drealmap/time-tracking-dashboard/README.md

 ## Acknowledgments

-A big thank you to Bolaji Olapade for helping me out with answers to my questions on this project.
+A big thank you to all the developers that helped me out with answers to my questions on this project.